akhodakivskiy/VimFx/documentation/api.md

 ### Location object

 A location object is very similar to [`window.location`] in web pages.
 Technically, it is a [`URL`] instance.
-You can experient with the current location object by opening the [web console] and entering `location`.
+You can experiment with the current location object by opening the [web console] and entering `location`.